Amazing Day Trips From London – From Cities to Castles!

 Highclere Castle (Downton Abbey)

-Charming and grand in nature, Downton Abbey fans are obsessed with a visit to Highclere Castle.
+Downton Abbey fans are obsessed with a visit to the charming Highclere Castle.
 Built as we see it today in the 1800s (having faced numerous style changes), the home stands on 5,000 acre estate of gardens and green space.

 Despite its rich history, the building is today mostly known as the main filming site for the popular television series Downton Abbey.
 Because of this, Highclere Castle is a POPULAR attraction to visit.